-If you are a Career status employee with The University of Iowa, and receive notification of your position elimination, or reduction in the percent of time, Compensation and Classification can offer assistance in finding another job.
+If you are a Career status employee with The University of Iowa, and receive notification of permanent layoff or reduction in the percent of time, Compensation and Classification and your HR Representative can offer assistance in finding another job.

-When you start to look for a new position you will need to review the JOBS@UIOWA position announcement web site.
-You will be able to apply for, and receive priority consideration for, any open position (including any internal search) at your current pay level or lower.
-You will be able to exercise priority consideration for vacant positions during your furlough notification period.
-If you are unable to secure a position by the end of your furlough notification period and are terminated, you will be able to exercise priority consideration over vacant positions for an additional 12 months.
+When you begin searching for a new position you will need to review the available jobs at UI Careers.
+You will be considered for any open position (including any internal search) at your current pay level or below.
+You will be able to exercise interview priority for vacant positions during your furlough notification period.
+If you are unable to secure a position before the end of your furlough notification period and are terminated, you will be able to exercise interview priority for vacant positions for an additional 12 months.

-To apply for an open position you will need to create a profile at JOBS@UIOWA.
-Once you have created your profile and want to apply for an open position you will need to:
+To apply for an open position in UI Careers, you will need to create a general profile in UI Careers.
+Once you have created your profile and would like to begin applying for open positions you will first need to:

 If the furloughed staff member is reappointed to a different classification in the same or a lower pay level or in the same classification series, the staff member ordinarily will be reappointed with career status and retain the original career status date, unless the duties of the new position are substantially different, in which case the employee may be required to serve a probationary period of no more than one year before returning to career status and a new career status date.

-If the employee satisfactorily completes the probation period for the new position, the Associate Vice President/Director of Human Resources, based upon the written request of the appointment department, may approve retention of the original career status date.
+If the employee satisfactorily completes the probation period for the new position, the Associate Vice President/Chief Human Resource Officer, based upon the written request of the appointment department, may approve retention of the original career status date.

 If a Career status employee returns within 12 months from the date of termination, the University will: